nicklockwood/RandomSequence/README.md

 The RandomSequence class has a single property:

-	@property (nonatomic, assign) uint64_t seed;
+	@property (nonatomic, assign) uint32_t seed;

 The seed value represents the current state of the sequence.
 It is used to generate the value returned by the `value` method, and to calculate the next seed.
-When you create a new RandomSequence instance, the seed is automatically set to an arbitrary value based on the current system time, so the sequence will be unique each time the app is run.
+When you create a new RandomSequence instance, the seed is automatically set to an arbitrary value generated using arc4random(), so the sequence will be unique for each instance that is created.
 To create a repeatable sequence, set the seed to a known value before use.
-To save and retsore the state of a given sequence to a particualr point, just record the current seed value and restore it later.
+To save and restore the state of a given sequence to a particular point, just record the current seed value and restore it later.
+The seed value must be between 0 and 233280, but larger values will be automatically wrapped to that range.

 Methods